 Bono - The Fly, Mirrorball Man and MacPhisto

 During U2's 1992-3 the Zoo TV Tour, Bono unleashed three alter egos in The Fly, Mirrorball Man and MacPhisto.
 The Fly saw Bono clad in all leather, while Mirror Ball Man wore a shining silver lamé suit with matching shoes and cowboy hat.
 MacPhisto wore a shiny gold suit with gold platform shoes, pale make-up, lipstick, and devil's horns atop his head.
 Bono's performances and the Zoo TV Tour as a whole, marked a change in stadium concerts in terms of scale and production.

-John Lennon may have been a Beatles star and huge icon, but Dr Winston O'Boogie gave John Lennon his only solo US No.1 during his lifetime.
+John Lennon may have been a Beatles star and huge icon, but Dr Winston O'Boogie gave him his only US No.1 during his lifetime with Whatever Gets You Thru The Night.
 Recorded with Elton John, the Rocket Man bet Lennon the song would top the charts.
-Fulfilling the terms of his bet, Lennon performed the song at Elton John's Thanksgiving performance at Madison Square Garden.
+Fulfilling the terms of his bet, Lennon performed the song at Elton's Thanksgiving 1974 performance at Madison Square Garden.

 Prince - Camille, Symbol